theQuert/Knowledge-Updating-System/progress.md

 - `same_secs_insert_labeled`: Text with section name inserted, and sentences are labeled. `csv` formats include "paragraphs without [ADD]", triggers and targets.
 - Take test, val as different experiments, and calculate the baselines.
 - Data Labeling (Running) (already removed [ADD] sentences)
+- We need another algorithm to match paragraphs into its respective instance.